slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The closer the collapse of an empire, the crazier its laws."
 -- Cicero*

+> *"If friends spoke to us like politicians and actors, reading aloud scripts written by others, we wouldn't take them seriously as individuals."
+-- Naval Ravikant*

+> *"Ideologues pose as misinformation experts like malware poses as security updates.
+It works."
+-- Pedro Domingos*

 ### On inequality and taxes

 > *"A tax is a fine for doing well.
 A fine is a tax for doing wrong."